roc-ket-cod-er/CustomDevBoard/journal.md

 and I also got the interchip communication part done.
 This would be how the two different chips will comunicate.
 I also researched all of the pins on the ESP-32 that can't be used.
 In case you are also making a similar board, know you can't use the SD pins (SD0-3), the CMD, CLK, SENSOR_VP or the SENSOR_VM pins.
 This also means that UART 1 of the ESP can't be used as it is used internally, so we will use UART 2.
 Gods I think this took too long.

+Anyways, I'm really holding off on the RP2350 part of the board as it is pretty similar to the RP2040, and I have a custom devboard (designed for OnBoard) coming in the mail, and I can see if I made any fatal mistakes that I can learn from and not do on this board.

 **HOURS COMPLETED:1.5 (*TOTAL:18*)**